eviltrout/blog/source/2016-02-25-fixing-android-performance.markdown

 If your action returns a promise, once it is resolved the widget will re-render itself.
-Most of the time the rendering is handled automatically like this for you, but you can also trigger a re-render yourself you can always do it yourself by calling `this.queueRerender()`.
+Most of the time the rendering is handled automatically like this for you, but you can also trigger a re-render yourself by calling `this.queueRerender()`.
 Renders are queued up and coalesced nicely by leveraging Ember's event loop.

 ## Downsides